AdobeDocs/platform-learn.pt-BR/help/tutorial-migrate-target-mobilesdk/detailed-comparison.md

 ## Comparação do diagrama do sistema

-Os diagramas a seguir devem ajudar você a entender as diferenças de fluxo de dados entre uma implementação do Target usando at.js e uma implementação usando o SDK da Web da plataforma.
+Os diagramas a seguir devem ajudar você a entender as diferenças de fluxo de dados entre uma implementação do Target usando a extensão Adobe Journey Optimizer - Decisioning e uma implementação usando a extensão Adobe Target.

 ### Diagrama do sistema de extensão do Target